 Protected by The Grand Traverse Regional Land Conservancy, owned & managed by Acme Township.

-This property boasts trails and beautiful views of Yuba Valley including farms, forests, wetlands, and Yuba creek, all of which are part of a larger watershed that ultimately drains through the adjacent 565 acre Petobego State Game Area into the East Arm of the Grand Traverse Bay.
-The sheer size of the Natural Area protects over a mile of Yuba Creek from development which helps protect water quality and allows the natural processes and the interplay of biodiversity to continue mostly undisturbed.
+This property boasts trails that offer beautiful views of farms, forests, wetlands and Yuba creek, all of which are part of a larger watershed that ultimately drains through the adjacent Petobego State Game Area into Grand Traverse Bay.
+The sheer size of the natural area protects over a mile of Yuba Creek from development, which helps protect water quality.
 Home to whitetail deer, otter and mink as well as many birds and raptors (including a pair of eagles who nest in the area) this is a great place for wildlife viewing and birding while hiking, running, snowshoeing or hunting.